xiaodongzhang97/Benchmark-and-Pratice-of-Hadoop/README.md

 # Benchmark-and-Pratice-of-Hadoop
-Configure Hadoop, use HiBench for benchmarking, implement Bayes algorithm on Hadoop
+Configure Hadoop, use HiBench for benchmarking